kgroveshok/z80-homebrew/DEV-DIARY.md

 ------------------------------------------------

-24rd April 2025
+18th June 2025
 --------------

-* DONE new multiplex code for SPI Net gateway can now multiplex in a command and params for the put char to buffer.
+* DONE PicoNet - Basic multiplexing of SPI nodes with echo back interface working

-* TODO fix listen command to clock a char out from buffer.
+* DONE fix listen command to clock a char out from buffer.
-* TODO Once clock out char is working then can do the rest of the commands
+* DONE Once clock out char is working then can do the rest of the commands

+* DONE SPI Net NTP time support.
+Sets NTP time.
+Need to get it back
-* TODO SPI Net get waiting messages for node from server.
+* DONE SPI Net get waiting messages for node from server.
 Seem to have a clock out issue.
 SPII always gives zero.
 Need to use scope.

 * TODO SPI Net send internet traffic and push results to message buffer.
 Does get URL but blows out on memory
-* TODO SPI Net NTP time support.
-Sets NTP time.
-Need to get it back
 * TODO SPI Net get LAN status